Fayolism: Fayol vs. Frederick Taylor's Scientific Management

-He suggests that Taylor has staff analysts and advisors working with individuals at lower levels of the organization to identify the ways to improve efficiency.
-According to Fayol, the approach results in a "negation of the principle of unity of command".
-Fayol criticized Taylor’s functional management in this way.
+He suggests that Taylor has staff analysts and advisors working with individuals at lower levels of the organization to identify ways to improve efficiency.
+According to Fayol, this approach results in a "negation of the principle of unity of command".
+Fayol criticized Taylor’s functional management in this way:

 … the most marked outward characteristics of functional management lies in the fact that each workman, instead of coming in direct contact with the management at one point only, … receives his daily orders and help from eight different bosses…